 That doesn’t make it a perfect decision though.
 I had over a year’s worth of living expenses saved up for an emergency.
 Now I’m down to a two-month emergency fund, which we can all agree is not enough.

 I think that blowing all my cash reserves on a house was a great, albeit stressful idea.
-That’s because I was able to use the cash to pay for the house straight up – I have no mortgage payment.
-Huge win!!
+That’s because I was able to use the cash to pay for the house straight up – I have no mortgage payment, which is a huge win and even better than paying it off early.
 I only have to pay $150 in property taxes and $130 in insurance each month to have this house.
 That’s freaking amazing.
 With my living expenses being so low, that 5K “emergency fund” can stretch a whole lot further.
 Also, I’ll be able to rebuild that savings rather quickly with out having a mortgage payment.

 If I wasn’t Mortgage Free

 It definitely would have been a bad idea to spend all my savings on a house if I wasn’t going to be mortgage free.
 Spending all my cash reserves and then having a mortgage payment would stretch me way too thin.
 If you are in this position, you should wait and build your cash reserves to ensure that you will still have a decent emergency fund after paying for the house.
 A good way to do this is with separate accounts.
 Build an emergency fund in one account while building a housing fund in another, and buy the house when both are fully funded.

 You could also look into programs that don’t require as much of a down payment.
 FHA loans only require 2.5%, whereas conventional loans tend to require a 20% down payment.
 However, if you chose the FHA loan option, you will also have to pay mortgage insurance to your lender, which will increase your monthly payment.
 Many states offer special programs for first time home buyers as well, so that is something you could look into.

 If I Had to Cash Out my Investments